nealmick/boulevardcg/README.md

 http://localhost:8000/api/articles/

-#note: this does use token based authentication and you must be authoried via the admin panel.
+#note: this does use session and token based authentication and you must be authoried via the admin panel.
 http://localhost:8000/admin/